Ranit-S-Sooraj/24B0411_OncoNet/Readme.txt

 Report Link (Mid Term): https://drive.google.com/file/d/1ajK5mxDUd3LZU22k3RFPqYrAtp1f_xoW/view?usp=sharing Report Link (End Term): https://drive.google.com/file/d/13VbjYv8WgwKg8shujdTIvItgcMOvbahe/view?usp=sharing

-The two other files contain the code used to construct, train and evaluate two models (a basic CNN and ResNet18) on the ISIC 2016 dataset.
+The three files, other than the report links, contain the code used to construct, train and evaluate three models (a basic CNN, ResNet18, ViT) on the ISIC 2016 dataset.
-The code is also available in the two notebooks given above.
-The report summarizes the key observations and results
+The code is also available in the three notebooks given above